-On July 18, 2012, the Parent Company signed with Maybank Philippines, Inc. a five year clean term loan amounting to P300.0 million to be used exclusively for capital expenditure and permanent working capital.
+On July 18, 2012, the Company signed with Maybank Philippines, Inc. a five year clean term loan amounting to P300.0 million to be used exclusively for capital expenditure and permanent working capital.
 The loan is subject to annual floating interest rate of 6.0% and is payable in twenty equal quarterly installments.

-In connection with the TLA, all existing and future advances to the Parent Company by its stockholders or related parties are subordinated to the loan.
-The Parent Company agrees that any and all of its obligations relative to the TLA shall be settled first before any of its financial obligations to such shareholders' and related parties' advances are paid.
+In connection with the TLA, all existing and future advances to the Company by its stockholders or related parties are subordinated to the loan.
+The Company agrees that any and all of its obligations relative to the TLA shall be settled first before any of its financial obligations to such shareholders' and related parties' advances are paid.

-The TLA also requires the Parent Company to maintain debt-to-equity ratio of not more than 3:1, current ration of at least 1:1 and debt coverage ratio of at least 2.5.
+The TLA also requires the Company to maintain debt-to-equity ratio of not more than 3:1, current ration of at least 1:1 and debt coverage ratio of at least 2.5.
+The bank however waived the DSCR compliance for year 2012.